What is Cancer Insurance?

 • Family vacation

-As with any insurance, read your specific policy carefully to find exactly what it covers.
+As with any insurance, read your specific policy carefully to confirm exactly what it covers and how benefits are paid.

 Types of Cancer Insurance

-1. The most popular cancer insurance policies pay benefits in a lump sum when the policy holder is diagnosed with cancer.
-You have the freedom to use the money to pay whatever expenses you wish.
+1. The most common cancer policies pay a lump-sum benefit when the policyholder is diagnosed with cancer.
+You can use the money for medical bills, living expenses, or other needs.

-2. Less common cancer insurance policies pay for cancer-related expenses not covered by the primary health insurance policy.
-Coverage with this type of policy varies and may exclude the same expenses traditional health insurance excludes, so you must read the policy carefully to be sure your needs is met.
+2. Less common policies reimburse specific cancer-related expenses not covered by your primary health plan; coverage varies by policy and may exclude items traditional health insurance excludes, so read the terms carefully.

 Six Important Considerations

-3. Compare your primary health insurance and cancer insurance policies to ensure benefits do not overlap.
+3. Compare your primary health insurance and any cancer policy to avoid overlapping benefits.

-4. Non-melanoma skin cancer is not covered by cancer insurance.
+4. Non-melanoma skin cancer is commonly excluded from cancer insurance coverage.

-6. Be prepared to provide documentation of your cancer diagnosis from your health care provider before you will receive the policy benefits.
+6. Insurers typically require documentation from your health care provider before paying benefits.

 Need insurance for You, Your Family or Your Business?